confluentinc/schema-registry/docs/includes/shared-config.rst

 * Default: "http"
 * Importance: low

+resource.extension.class
+^^^^^^^^^^^^^^^^^^^^^^^^
+Fully qualified class name of a valid implementation of the interface SchemaRegistryResourceExtension.
+This can be used to inject user defined resources like filters.
+Typically used to add custom capability like logging, security, etc. The schema.registry.resource.extension.class name is deprecated; prefer using resource.extension.class instead.

+* Type: list
+* Default: []
+* Importance: low

 schema.registry.resource.extension.class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Fully qualified class name of a valid implementation of the interface SchemaRegistryResourceExtension.
 This can be used to inject user defined resources like filters.
-Typically used to add custom capability like logging, security, etc
+Typically used to add custom capability like logging, security, etc. The schema.registry.resource.extension.class name is deprecated; prefer using resource.extension.class instead.

 * Type: string
 * Default: ""